 At Goshen College we believe we have an unparalleled variety of meeting spaces, performance venues, and classrooms full of audiovisual systems that can be configured to support diverse needs.
 It is our job to figure out how to put the right combination of equipment and staff together to make sure that whatever you want to do, is done with excellence.

 The first step in planning an event at Goshen College is to visit the Events Office website.
-This website is equipped with information to help you plan any event on Goshen’s campus.
+The Events Office team is equipped with information to help you plan any event on Goshen’s campus.
 We meet weekly with the Events Office to discuss events and how we can work together to make them run smoothly.
 The first step ITSMedia takes when receiving a request for services is to clarify the request if we have any questions.
-For example a common request is “equipment to display a powerpoint”.
-Followup questions from us might include asking whether there is sound on the powerpoint, or whether the presenter is providing their own computer.
+For example, a common request is “equipment to display a PowerPoint presentation.”
+Follow-up questions from us might include asking whether there is sound on the PowerPoint presentation, or whether the presenter is providing their own computer.
 We will also often provide a variety of setup options for the you to choose from, particularly in spaces that can be set up multiple ways.

 Remember: The most important step in this process is your communication with the Events Office about what you want to do.

 If you request to have your event recorded, any off campus presenters will be asked to fill our a form giving permission to record the event.
 The form can be found here.